maciejg-git/litewind-alpine-documentation/documentation/validation.md

 ### Form component

-Form component is a container for validated inputs.
-The data for the component is provided in the validation plugin.
+Form component is a container for validated inputs that stores validation results and other validation related data.
+Form component has one required data-form-name prop.
+It also provides validateForm function that validates all inputs inside form and resetForm function that resets validation results to the default state.

 ### x-validation directive